 "As Good As it Gets" was on cable TV tonight and I watched it all the way through while doing other things.
 I think that's how it was meant to be watched, like really good but not particularly ambitious television.
 It's about a millionaire writer with obsessive-compulsive disorder (Jack Nicholson) who falls for a coffee shop waitress (Helen Hunt) whose cute son has asthma and somehow ends up taking care of an adorable little dog that belongs to a gay painter (Greg Kinnear) after the painter gets savagely beaten.
 I remember being pretty tough on the film when it came out—I was in my late 20s and had only lived in New York for two years after emigrating from Texas, so maybe I was trying to seem more hardbitten and urban—but the first thought that came into my head during tonight's re-watch was, "I can't believe there was a time when a movie like this could make $314 million in North America."

 Sorry to be cynical about it, but there's not much going on at the chemistry and character levels between these two: you know why he likes her, but it's hard to say why she likes him when all he does is insult people, complain, and sometimes mope.
 Plus he's casually homophobic in a way that read as merely "blunt" or "politically incorrect" in 1997 (to certain straight viewers, anyway) but that would seem like deal-breakers to anybody who was thinking about being pals with Melvin in 2017.
-No, I'm not saying every character in a film has to be likable, so don't come at me with that, please; I'm saying there are some unexamined assumptions at the heart of the idea that this guy is "relatable" to everyone and that Kinnear's character, Simon Bishop—who must spend quite a bit of time in art galleries and hanging around bohemian people if he's a successful painter, would cut him so much slack—probably wouldn't put up with him to the extent that he does here, especially if he'd just recovered from a beating that put stitches in his face.
-There was probably a way to make all of this entirely comprehensible without waving that magic "Jack Nicholson, he's so wacky!" wand (which admittedly worked like gangbusters for about two straight decades), but Brooks never gets there.
+No, I'm not saying every character in a film has to be likable, so don't come at me with that, please; I'm saying there are unexamined assumptions at the heart of the idea that this guy is "relatable" to everyone and that Kinnear's character, Simon Bishop—who must spend quite a bit of time in art galleries and hanging around bohemian people if he's a successful painter—would cut him so much slack, especially if he'd just survived a beating that put stitches in his face.
+There was probably a way to make all of this comprehensible without waving that magic "Jack Nicholson, he's so wacky!" wand (which admittedly worked like gangbusters for two decades), but Brooks never gets there.
 Not that audiences cared.
 Or the Academy, which gave the film seven nominations and two awards, for Nicholson and Hunt.
 Nicholson later gave an interview where in answer to the question "Why did you take the part," he replied, "Because I read the script and said, 'If I play this part, I'm gonna win another Oscar.'"